nickdstubbs/Team-Rocket/README.md

 # Team-Rocket
 Write notes at the top so that the most recent note is at the top of the list and we can still view past notes.

+**You'll need to run npm install in the angualr project to get the node_modules after pulling from a branch**
 ----------------------------------------------------------------------------

 ## Christian's notes [23 June 2018 pt.2]